 For example, in the key of C major the chords V-I are G major - C major.
-The B in G major has a strong pull towards the tonic C. The semitone interval creates this strong pull.
+The B in G major has a strong pull towards the tonic C. The semitone (half step) interval creates this strong pull.

 Chord V is called the "dominant" for this reason - it's the most important chord after the tonic.

 The 7th degree of the scale is called the "leading note" for the same reason - it feels like it leads somewhere, and the note it leads to is the tonic.
 We say that the leading note resolves to the tonic, because our ears feel satisfied when we hear the tonic played after the leading note.